 - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561).

-- A U.S. Certificate of Birth Abroad issued by the Department of State (DS1350) or a Consular Report of Birth Abroad (FS-240).
-For U.S. Birth Certificates, please see below.
+- A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350)

-If you are a U.S. Permanent Resident, please provide a front and back copy of your current, valid Permanent Resident Card (USCIS form I-151 or I551).
+- If you are a U.S. Permanent Resident, please provide a front and back copy of your current, valid Permanent Resident Card.

-If you are a noncitizen U.S. visa-holding applicant, please provide a copy of your current, valid visa and/or other immigration documentation.
+If you are U.S. Visa holding applicant, please provide a copy of your current, valid Visa and/or other immigration documentation.
 These may include:

 - I-327 (Reentry Permit)